skybet/canvass/README.md

  - Integrates with Qubit
  - Preview mode to let you control experiments when developing and testing

+## What is an experiment?

+An experiment defines what you would like to a/b test, when the experiment should start (called "triggers"), and what each group of users should see (called "variants").

 ## Install

 `npm install canvass`